American Sign Language Club (ASL) – Club Advisor - Mrs. Vagner

 Fellowship of Christian Athletes (FCA) Advisor – Mr. Toler

-FCA is a non-denominational Christian sports ministry that focuses on Student-Athletes, Students, Campus and Community ministry.
+FCA is a non-denominational Christian sports ministry that focuses on Student-Athletes, Students, Campus, and Community ministry.

 Meetings: Monday right after school in room 29.

-Yearly Activities: Community service, state and national competitions, socials and field trips.
+Yearly Activities: Community service, state, and national competitions, socials, and field trips.

 Mission: The mission of Family, Career, and Community Leaders of America (FCCLA) is to promote personal growth and leadership development through family and consumer sciences education.
-Focusing on the multiple roles of family member, wage earner, and community leader, members develop skills for life through character development; creative and critical thinking; interpersonal communication; practical knowledge; and career preparation.
-FCCLA is a nonprofit national career and technical student organization for young men and women in Family and Consumer Sciences Education in public and private school through grade 12.
+Focusing on the multiple roles of a family member, wage earner, and community leader, members develop skills for life through character development; creative and critical thinking; interpersonal communication; practical knowledge; and career preparation.
+FCCLA is a nonprofit national career and technical student organization for young men and women in Family and Consumer Sciences Education in public and private schools through grade 12.

-Friends-Club Advisor-Ms. Allen
+Friends-Club Advisor - Ms. Allen